-Vanderbilt University Police Department
+Vanderbilt University Public Safety

-The Vanderbilt University Police Department, (615) 322-2745, is a professional law enforcement agency dedicated to the protection and security of Vanderbilt University and its diverse community (police.vanderbilt.edu).
+Vanderbilt University Public Safety (VUPS) is a professional law enforcement agency dedicated to the protection and security of Vanderbilt University and its diverse community.

-The Vanderbilt University Police Department comes under the charge of the Office of the Vice Chancellor for Administration.
-As one of Tennessee's larger law enforcement agencies, the Vanderbilt University Police Department provides comprehensive law enforcement and security services to all components of Vanderbilt University including the academic campus, Vanderbilt University Medical Center, Vanderbilt Health at One Hundred Oaks, and a variety of university-owned facilities throughout the Davidson County area.
+VUPS comes under the charge of the Office of the Vice Chancellor for Administration.
+As one of Tennessee's larger law enforcement agencies, VUPS provides comprehensive law enforcement and security services to all components of Vanderbilt University including the academic campus, Vanderbilt University Medical Center, Vanderbilt Health at One Hundred Oaks, and a variety of university-owned facilities throughout the Davidson County area.

-The Police Department includes a staff of more than one hundred people, organized into three divisions under the Office of the Associate Vice Chancellor and Chief of Police: Operations Division (Main Campus, Medical Center, and 100 Oaks Precincts), Administrative Division, and Auxiliary Services Division.
-All of Vanderbilt's commissioned police officers have completed officer training at a state-certified police academy and are required to complete on-the- job training as well as attend annual in-service training.
-Vanderbilt police officers hold Special Police Commissions and have the same authority as that of a municipal law enforcement officer, while on property owned by Vanderbilt, on adjacent public streets and sidewalks, and in nearby neighborhoods.
-When a Vanderbilt student is involved in an off- campus offense, police officers may assist with the investigation in cooperation with local, state, or federal law enforcement.
-The department also employs non-academy-trained officers called community service officers (commonly referred to as CSOs) who lend assistance 24/7 to the Vanderbilt community through services that include providing walking escorts, providing jump starts, and unlocking cars.
-For non-emergency assistance from a community service officer, dial (615) 322-2745 (2-2745 from an on-campus extension).
+Public Safety includes a staff of nearly 300 people, organized into three divisions under the Office of the Sr. Associate Vice Chancellor and Chief of Police: Police Department, Emergency Management, and Parking.
+All of Vanderbilt's commissioned police officers have completed officer training at a state-certified police academy and are required to complete on-the-job training as well as attend annual in-service training.
+Vanderbilt police officers hold Special Police Commissions and have the same authority as that of a municipal law enforcement officer.
+The department also employs non-sworn officers called community service officers (commonly referred to as CSOs) providing security and community-oriented services to the Vanderbilt community.
+For emergency assistance dial (615) 421-1911 (911 from an on-campus extension) or for non-emergency assistance, dial (615) 322-2745 (2-2745 from an on-campus extension).

-The Vanderbilt University Police Department provides several services and programs to members of the Vanderbilt community:
+Vanderbilt University Public Safety provides several services and programs to members of the Vanderbilt community: